spine-tools/Spine-Toolbox/docs/source/data_store_form/viewing_data.rst

 To remove all these filters, select the root item in either *Object tree* or *Relationship tree*.

-To filter parameter definitions and values by certain parameter tags, select those tags in the *Parameter tag toolbar*.
+To filter parameter definitions and values by certain parameter tags, select those tags in *Parameter tag toolbar*.

 To apply a custom filter on a *Stacked table*, click on any horizontal header.
 A menu will pop up listing the items in the corresponding column: